SoutrickMukhopadhyay/PRODIGY_DS_01/README.md

 # Prodigy_Data-Science_Task-01

-# Creating a Bar or Histogram Visualization You can use this code to create a bar or histogram visualization of the distribution of a categorical or continuous variable in your population dataset.
+ Creating a Bar or Histogram Visualization You can use this code to create a bar or histogram visualization of the distribution of a categorical or continuous variable in your population dataset.
 For example, you can visualize the distribution of ages or gender in the population.

+ I have done this task by using MS Excel and the data in it is randomly picked and analyze this random data, I did this task.